petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 Instead of a list in the README that says "install A, install B, install C..." use virtual environments and/or containers.

+If you absolutely require things to be installed system-wide, try to keep them to a minimum and try to automate their installation with a script or something similar.

+In general system-wide dependencies should be avoided, since typically multiple versions cannot be installed.
+So for example, instead of telling users to install Matplotlib, define a Conda environment and have them install Conda.
+Similarly, instead of telling users to install some version OpenFOAM, have them use a Docker container.

 If you define all of your environments with Calkit, you will not even need to instruct your users on how to create them.

-If you absolutely require things to be installed system-wide, try to keep them to a minimum and try to automate their installation with a script or something similar.

 ### Allow reproducing everything with a single command

 This follows a similar principle as above:
-Avoid giving lists of steps to follow in the README, which is sort of like a manual pipeline in prose.
+Avoid giving lists of steps to follow in the README, which is sort of like a non-automated pipeline written in prose.
+For example, you might have something like
+"to run the simulations...",
+"to create the plots...",
+"to build the paper...".
+The problem with this is that users (including you) will not know which to do and when, or it may require lots of insider knowledge and cognitive overhead to figure this out.
+This is a manifestation of the waterfall mindset, assuming that once we've done one step we'll never need to return to it.
+Falling for that can bite you.
+Instead, make it simple and use a single pipeline or command.

+Coincidentally,
+the [repro pack cited in [1]](https://doi.org/10.3886/E111743V2) appears to have 10 separate pipelines, with no instructions on how to run them, if there is any inter-dependence, etc.
+It also doesn't contain the paper manuscript compilation.

 If you're using Calkit,
-you can put all steps into a DVC pipeline.
+you can put all steps into a DVC pipeline and execute them all with `calkit run`, which will also ensure all environments match their specification.

-If you don't follow this rule, you may have many different commands to run depending on what artifact you want to create.

 Alternatives include
 [Make](https://www.gnu.org/software/make/),